1/6 panel probes Trump pressure on Pence to reject election

 The panel, which is expected to deliver a final report on its findings later this year, intends for its work to be a record for history of the most violent attack on the Capitol since the War of 1812.
 Unlike other national traumas that have pulled the country together, the Jan.
 6 Capitol attack appears to have left many Americans divided.
 Congress splintered over forming the committee, which most Republicans opposed.

-The panel’s two Republicans, Rep. Liz Cheney of Wyoming and Rep. Adam Kinzinger of Illinois, have been shunned by the GOP for their work with Democrats leading the investigation into Trump and his role in the Capitol attack.
+The panel’s two Republicans, Cheney and Rep. Adam Kinzinger of Illinois, have been shunned by the GOP for their work with Democrats leading the investigation into Trump and his role in the Capitol attack.

 Associated Press writers Kevin Freking in Washington and Farnoush Amiri in Los Angeles contributed to this report.